Raj8000/Cars-Here/README.md

-Cars-Here is a Website which is developed using Html5 and Css where Users can look for the cars from a provided list where they can view the details of the cars and their reviews.
+Functionalities - Car's Here is a websit where users can look for the car's from a given list where they can view the details of the car's and their reviews too.
+    • Technologies - HTML5/CSS.
+    • Project Team - 2.
+    • My Responsibilities - Front end of project.
+    • Duration - 1 Months.
+    • Location - Montreal,Canada.